BrickMMO/template-documentation-markdown/README.md

 The following rules should be followed with each `system-about` website:

-- Home page includes a brief system descrition followed by a blog list
+- Home page includes a brief system descrition followed by a list of versions
 - Each version will have a page named `v<#>.markdown` in the `root` folder
 - Each version will have a folder with the original PDF pitch, PDF requirements document, and matching markdown files
 - Version files are named `<SYSTEM>-v<#>-pitch.markdown`, `<SYSTEM>-v<#>-pitch.pdf`, `<SYSTEM>-v<#>-requirements.markdown`, and `<SYSTEM>-v<#>-requirements.pdf`
-- Images for the `inex.markdown`, `v<#>.markdown`, and version documents are placed in the `root/images` folder
+- Images for the `index.markdown`, `v<#>.markdown`, and version documents are placed in the `root/images` folder
 - Images related to a version are named `v<#>-<TITLE>.<EXT>`
+- Profile images are named `<GITHUB_USERNAME>.png`, images are 40 x 40 pixels and can be png, jpg, or gif

 > This repo is available to view at
 > https://brickmmo.github.io/template-about-markdown/